 Reducing expenses should involve stopping unnecessary services in a home or apartment.
 It might mean taking public transportation instead of driving a car.
-Spending on entertainment, restaurants and unnecessary items should be cut back dramatically.
+Spending on entertainment, restaurants, and unnecessary items should be cut back dramatically.
 Reducing daily and monthly expenses will make it easier to repay debts without falling behind.

-Make High-Interest Payments First
+2. Make High-Interest Payments First

 Paying down high-interest debt first will save money over time.
 It is frequently beneficial to use a low-interest credit card or debt consolidation loan in order to pay off the high-interest bills.
 This can reduce the amount of money paid every month.

 Debt consolidation will immediately stop revolving late fees and other charges that increase what is owed.
 Lenders and collection agencies will stop calling as well.
 Going through a professional consolidation service early can help to preserve credit.
 This is one of the best options available when dealing with large amounts of school debt from multiple lenders.

-Communicate With Lenders
+4. Communicate With Lenders

 Anyone dealing with loans might be able to get a forbearance or deferment if there is sufficient evidence that an emergency has occurred.
 It is important to note that most lenders will only provide a limited number of deferments or forbearances.
 This means that they should not be used while other options are still available.

-Pay Down Principal When Possible
+5. Pay Down Principal When Possible

 The two parts of a loan are the principal and the interest.
 The principal is the initial amount of the loan.
 Interest is calculated on the principal every month.
 It is very helpful to pay down the principal on a loan whenever possible.
 Lower amounts of principal will lower interest payments.
 This will significantly reduce the overall cost of the loan over several years.

-Avoid Late Payments
+6. Avoid Late Payments

 Late payments can destroy a credit score and drive up the amount of debt owed in a very short time.
 Late payments are often accompanied by late fees that can be very large.
 Some banks and lenders will even increase interest rates when late payments occur.